Making submissions: online filers

 To complete and send the EPS, follow your payroll software’s instructions.
 If you need help, HMRC has guidance on what to put in each field on an EPS on GOV.UK.

-Users of HMRC’s Basic PAYE Tools (BPT) should check the user guide which contains step-by-step help on the most common functions of BPT, including how to tell HMRC that you did not pay any staff wages in a whole tax month – note that you will need to enter your Government Gateway User ID and Password to submit the EPS.
+Users of HMRC’s Basic PAYE Tools (BPT) should check the user guide which contains step-by-step help on the most common functions of BPT, including how to tell HMRC that you did not pay any staff wages in a whole tax month – note that you will need to enter your Government Gateway User ID and Password that you use to access PAYE Online for employers to submit the EPS.